- Location: Bhabanipur Shaktipeeth, Karatoyatat, Sherpur Upazila, Bogra District, Bangladesh.

 History of Bhabanipur Shaktipeeth

-Maharani Bhabhani hurried to the place with her courtmen and the conch-dealer as quickly as she heard the whole story from him.
-On the earnest prayer by the conch dealer, Ma Bhabani raised from that pond revealing her 2 wrists with the conch-bangles worn.
-The queeni and her men were amazed, and the holiness of Mother Bhabani spread all over the subcontinent.
+Maharani Bhabhani hurried to the place with her courtmen and the conch dealer as quickly as she heard the whole story from him.
+On the earnest prayer by the conch dealer, Ma Bhabani raised from that pond revealing her 2 wrists with the conch bangles.
+The queen and her men were amazed, and the holiness of Mother Bhabani spread all over the subcontinent.
 This is that holy “Shakha-Pukur” (conch-bangles pond) where the devotees take a holy dip when they go to the place.

 Importance of Bhabanipur Shaktipeeth

 Devotees visit this temple to seek fulfillment of the following:-